 Emilee had a business mindset starting at an early age.
 Growing up discussing her family business around the dinner table instilled in her a broad understanding of the work that goes into running a successful business.
 She brings those skills and background to every client matter.

-LICENSED IN: Iowa and South Dakota.
+LICENSED IN: Iowa, Nebraska, and South Dakota.

 U.S. Senate International Narcotics Control Caucus: Washington, D.C.

-Counsel, Jan.
+- Counsel, Jan.
 2008-July 2009

 Directed policy, arranged hearings, acted as counsel to co-chairman on caucus to advise on drug policy, laws and legislation

 Fitzgerald, Schorr, Barmettler & Brennan Law Firm: Omaha, NE

-Clerk, June – July 2007
+- Clerk, June – July 2007

 Researched & analyzed legal issues for firm’s clients, wrote pleadings & client communications

 Federal District Court Judge Mark W. Bennett: Sioux City, IA

-Intern, May 2007
+- Intern, May 2007

 Researched, drafted short opinions, recorded minutes

 Meardon, Sueppel, & Downer Law Firm: Iowa City, IA

-Clerk, May 2006-December 2007
+- Clerk, May 2006-December 2007

-- Researched and analyzed client matters
+Researched and analyzed client matters

-- State: Iowa and South Dakota.
+State: Iowa, Nebraska, and South Dakota

 American Bar Association, including the following sections:

-- Business Law Section: Corporate Governance, Mergers & Acquisitions
+- Business Law Section:

-- Family Law Section, Assisted Reproductive Technologies Committee
+- Family Law Section

 - Business Law Section, Corporations (For Profit and Professional) Sub-Committee